bambinos/kulprit/README.md

 The Kulprit documentation can be found in the [official docs](https://kulprit.readthedocs.io/en/latest/).
 If you are not familiar with the theory behind Kulprit or need some practical advice on how to use Kulprit or interpret its results, we recommend you read the paper [Robust and efficient projection predictive inference](https://arxiv.org/abs/2306.15581).
 You may also find useful this [guide](https://avehtari.github.io/modelselection/CV-FAQ.html) on Cross-Validation and model selection.

-## Development

-Read our development guide in [CONTRIBUTING.md](https://github.com/bambinos/kulprit/blob/main/CONTRIBUTING.md).

 ## Contributions

 Kulprit is a community project and welcomes contributions.
-Additional information can be found in the [Contributing](https://github.com/bambinos/kulprit/blob/main/docs/CONTRIBUTING.md) Readme.
+Additional information can be found in the [CONTRIBUTING.md](https://github.com/bambinos/kulprit/blob/main/CONTRIBUTING.md) page.

 For a list of contributors see the [GitHub contributor](https://github.com/bambinos/kulprit/graphs/contributors) page

 ## Citation

-If you use Bambi and want to cite it please use
+If you use Kulprit and want to cite it please use

 ```
 @misc{mclatchie2024,